2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - `natpmp=0`.

 All your P2P connections go through Tor.
 Your node receives a `.onion` address for incoming connections, so no ports need to be opened on the router.
-Your ISP only sees Tor traffic, and your peers are unaware of your public IP.
+Your ISP only sees Tor traffic, and your peers are unaware of your actual public IP address.

 To avoid DNS resolution in the clear, you can add `dnsseed=0` and `dns=0` to your configuration.
 You'll then need to manually provide `.onion` peers via `seednode=` or `addnode=`, as discovery of new nodes will be difficult otherwise.